projectamin/camin/README.md

 # camin

-CAmin is a C++ implementation of the Amin spec, intends to follow the current Perl design and implementaion patterns as much as possible to allow machine and filter knowledge to be transferable.
+CAmin is a C++ implementation of the Amin spec, intends to follow the current Perl design and implementation patterns as much as possible to allow machine and filter knowledge to be transferable.

 Requires: